vpnry/tipitaka/dev/converter-mmdb-pndazza/README.md

 ```

-We now should have the directory like this:
+We now should have the directory tree like this:

 ```
 .